 - Issues and Action

 - About USCCB

 A letter by our committee chairman dated January 15, 2013 expresses his gratitude and commitment to Jewish partnerships with the USCCB.
 In it, Bishop Madden also voices hope for the elimination of bias against Jews everywhere.
-The full text is on our Documents Produced by the USCCB on Catholic-Jewish Relations page.
+The full text is on our Documents and News Releases Produced by the USCCB on Catholic-Jewish Relations page.

 During his Apostolic Visitation to the United States in April of 2008, Pope Benedict XVI addressed the Jewish community of New York City’s Park East Synagogue.
 Speaking in tones of deep respect marked by fraternal warmth and affection, the pope stated:

 “In addressing myself to you I wish to re-affirm the Second Vatican Council’s teaching on Catholic-Jewish relations and reiterate the Church’s commitment to the dialogue that in the past forty years has fundamentally changed our relationship for the better… Because of that growth in trust and friendship, Christians and Jews can rejoice together in the deep spiritual ethos of the Passover. ”